akostrik/CPP_module_42/README.md

 1&nbsp;11111111&nbsp;00000000000000000000000 |                                                  | -inf
 0&nbsp;11111111&nbsp;10000000000000000000000 |                                                  | +NaN

-The largest integer that can be represented in 24 bits is 16777215
+16777215  the largest integer that can be represented in 24 bits is 6 digits: a float with 6 decimal digits can be rounded into a floating-point representation and back without loss of precision

 ## Fixed-point
 Representing non-integer numbers by storing a fixed number of digits of their fractional part.